Eschatologue/CM_wiki/docs/class/monk/index.md

 ## Level 1: Unarmored Defense

-While you aren’t wearing any armor or wielding a Shield, your base Armor Class equals 10 plus your Dexterity and Wisdom modifiers.
+While you aren't wearing any armor or wielding a Shield, your base Armor Class equals 10 plus your Dexterity and Wisdom modifiers.

-## Level 2: Monk’S Discipline
+## Level 2: Monk'S Discipline

 Your self-discipline and martial training allow you to harness a well of extraordinary energy within yourself.
 Your access to this energy is represented by a number of Discipline Points.
 Your Monk level determines the number of points you have, as shown in the Discipline Points column of the Monk table.